 My feeling is that so long as the number is good enough move on to more informative data.

-In the next post I will present a solution.
+In the next post I will present a solution (here it is).

 For additional insights into analyzing hedge fund returns, don’t hesitate to contact us.